Contractibility of moduli spaces of RCD(0,2)-structures: Moduli spaces of closed flat manifolds and surfaces

 \subsection{The case of surfaces}

-Let $X$ be a topological surface (with or without boundary) that admits an $\RCD(0,2)$-structure and let $(X,\dist,\m)$ be an $\RCD(0,2)$-structure on $X$.
-Thanks to Proposition \ref{propintro: topological obstructions}, we necessarily have $\dim(X,\dist,\m)=2$.
+Let $X$ be a compact topological surface (with or without boundary) that admits an $\RCD(0,2)$-structure and let $(X,\dist,\m)$ be an $\RCD(0,2)$-structure on $X$.
+Thanks to the proof of Theorem \ref{prop: main} (see table \ref{propintro: topological obstructions}), we necessarily have $\dim(X,\dist,\m)=2$.
 Therefore, applying Proposition \ref{prop: semola-bru-honda}, there exists $a>0$ such that $\m=a\mathcal{H}^2$.
 In particular, thanks to Theorem 1.1 of \cite{Lytchak-Stadler_22}, $(X,\dist)$ is an Alexandrov space with nonnegative curvature.
 Therefore, proceeding exactly as in the last part of the proof of Proposition \ref{proposition: the case of flat manifolds}, we obtain the following result.

-\begin{Lemma} Let $X$ be a topological surface (possibly with boundary) that admits an $\RCD(0,2)$-structure and let $p\colon\tilde X\to X$ be its universal cover.
-Then the map:
+\begin{Lemma} If $X$ is a compact topological surface with boundary (possibly empty) that admits an $\RCD(0,2)$-structure and $p\colon\tilde X\to X$ denotes its universal cover, then the following map:

 is a homeomorphism, where $\mathscr{M}_{\mathrm{curv}\geq0}(X)$ is the moduli space of nonnegatively curved metrics on $X$ in the Alexandrov sense (endowed with the GH topology).
 In addition, the same map induces a homeomorphism: